Wiktoria125/my_projects/README.md

-### My projects: VBA, SAP Scripting, Power Query, Power Pivot
+### My projects: Excel, VBA, SAP Scripting, Power Query, Power Pivot
 In this repository, you will find various projects related to VBA programming, scripting in the SAP environment, as well as projects showcasing skills in Power Query and Power Pivot.
-Tasks include automating tasks in spreadsheets, scripts for cooperation with the SAP system, and data manipulation and analysis using Power Query and Power Pivot.
+Tasks include automating tasks in spreadsheets, scripts for cooperation with the SAP system, data manipulation and analysis using Power Query and Power Pivot.

 ### Standout Features:
 - **Automation in Excel:** projects include real examples to automate routine spreadsheet tasks, increasing efficiency and eliminating monotonous tasks.